Stephen Bradley (footballer): Shamrock Rovers

 In 2016, Bradley became caretaker manager of Shamrock Rovers and was named as the new head-coach in November 2016.

 In 2019, Bradley guided Shamrock Rovers to finish in second place in the League of Ireland Premier Division, finishing 11 points behind first-place Dundalk FC.
 In the 2019 FAI Cup, they saw better success, reaching the final against Dundalk and winning 4–2 on penalties to claim their first national silverware in eight years, and their first FAI Cup win since 1987.

 In 2020, Shamrock Rovers won their 18th league title under Bradley, winning the title with four games to spare.

 In 2021 Bradley's Rovers team retained the title, winning the league by sixteen points.

+In May 2022, Bradley turned down an offer from EFL League One club Lincoln City to become their manager.

 The three in a row was achieved in the 2022 League of Ireland Premier Division season as well as group qualification for the 2022–23 UEFA Europa Conference League.
 In the 2023 League of Ireland Premier Division season, Bradley guided Rovers to a fourth consecutive title.

+In 2024, Rovers finished 2nd in the league after Shelbourne clinched the title on the final day of the season.
+Bradley lead rovers to the knockout stage of the 2024-25 UEFA Conference League being the first manager to lead an Irish team to this stage.

+In 2025, Bradley led Shamrock Rovers to a domestic double after beating Cork City 2-0, Rovers first double since 1987.

+In September 2026, he emerged as favourite for the vacant role of Hibernian manager, though the move did not materialise, with Dutch manager Marink Reedijk ending up at the Scottish Premiership club instead.